Learn how to transform a standard door into a faux barn door!

 Attach the vertical shiplap boards one at a time with construction adhesive and 1″ brad nails and a brad nailer.
 Use craft sticks or something similar in thickness to ensure that the gaps are equally spaced between each board.

-After we attached the shiplap boards we added our small 1″ plywood board (from step #2) along the right edge of the door.
+After we attached the shiplap boards we added our small 1″ plywood board (from step #2) along the right edge of the door. ***Make sure to attach this piece with EXTRA adhesive and nails as it will be where the door handle attaches too.

 4. Rip and cut plywood to size for DIY barn door trim